Gmail only: Upload encryption keys for client-side encryption

 Use the Gmail API to upload each public key S/MIME certificate chain and private key metadata for each user to Gmail and set them as the preferred keys for the users by creating an identity.

-Compete the following steps for each user by using the private key file you downloaded when creating a domain-wide service account for authentication and Google's Python script.
+To upload the user S/MIME certificates and private key metadata to Gmail, complete the following steps for each user.
+Use the private key file you downloaded when creating a domain-wide service account for authentication and Google's Python script.

 Prepare the keys directory and copy the encrypted keys.